 - A larger budget for events in the area and for marketing of the area for retail and tourism.

-- The significant population of the area being more easily recognisable to those looking to invest in the area.9
+- The significant population of the area being more easily recognisable to those looking to visit or invest in the area.10

 - Better strategic planning for the area, hopefully resulting in long-term improvements to roads, public transport, amenities, etc.